 The world of gardening features a great variety of herbs that prefer what we call “full sun.”
 In this article, we will list some of the most popular full-sun herbs.

-Considerable controversy surrounds the topic of full sun, partial sun, partial shade, and shade plants, mainly because these terms aren’t “scientifically” accurate.
+Much controversy surrounds the topic of full sun, partial sun, partial shade, and shade plants.
+The debate is mainly because these terms aren’t “scientifically” accurate.

-Nonetheless, they are very important in gardening because they highly increase the success of growing healthy plants.
-They’re also very “practical,” and that suits this activity very well.
+Nonetheless, they are essential in gardening.
+These lighting conditions highly increase the success of growing healthy plants.
+They’re also very “practical,” which suits this activity well.